akshatgoel92/sample-complexity/README.txt

  |   +-- get_misc_results.py
  |   +-- knn_visualization.py
  |   +-- sammon.py
+     +-- helpers.py

 # Reproducing tables

 In all the commands below replace 'table_x' with 'table_1' for Table 1, 'table_2' for Table 2, and so on.
 There is no check to see whether the table no. is correct so please check the report to ensure this.
+Please note that the results for multiple runs are generated together.
+Please put in the table no. of the training set results table from the report to get both sets of results.

 For part 1: Multi-Class Classification: